srkpa/xw74ByaPqC9WCASm/README.md

   Answer : Done

 - [x]: ...and show us how your ranking gets better with each starring action.
   Answer : Watchdog is employed to monitor changes in the dataset, indicating when it is time to retrain the model.
 The 'Starring' process here involves modifying the CSV file, assigning a fit score of 1 to the selected individual, and relocating them to the top of the list.
-We might decide not to save the most recent model (as done for now) if its score is not better than the previous one, for example."
+We might decide not to save the most recent model (as done for now) if its score is not better than the previous one, for example.

-- [] How can we filter out candidates which in the first place should not be in this list?
+- [x] How can we filter out candidates which in the first place should not be in this list?
 Can we determine a cut-off point that would work for other roles without losing high potential candidates?
-  Answer:
+  Answer: One can set a threshold of 50%, using cosine similarity between the job_title and query.
+A good fit should match at least 50% of the job description.

 - [x] An automated process; the model is retrained based on starring actions.
   Answer : The process is already automated.
 The model is re-trained based on the starring process.